HUNTINGHOUND/NBAHex/NBAVisual/README.md

 ## Custom Python server
 The main reason why this app don't work without the extensions is because modern browser secruity forbidden changing the origin and referrer header fields in HTTP requests.
 Therefore, I have written a simple python server that you can open and deploy on localhost:8080.
-The app will send request over to this server which will act like a middle man so that we can change the origin and referer header fields.
+The app will send request over to this server which will act like a middle man(proxy) so that we can change the origin and referer header fields.